astronomer/airflow-quickstart/README.md

 Download the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) to run Airflow locally in Docker. `astro` is the only package you will need to install.

 1. Run `git clone https://github.com/TJaniF/astronomer-codespaces-test.git` on your computer to create a local clone of this repository.
 2. Install the Astro CLI by following the steps in the [Astro CLI documentation](https://docs.astronomer.io/astro/cli/install-cli).
-The main prerequisite is Docker Desktop/Docker Engine but no Docker knowledge is needed to run Airflow with the Astro CLI.
+Docker Desktop/Docker Engine is a prerequisite, but you don't need in-depth Docker knowledge to run Airflow with the Astro CLI.
 3. Run `astro dev start` in your cloned repository.
 4. After your Astro project has started.
 View the Airflow UI at `localhost:8080`.
 5. View the streamlit app at `localhost:8501`.
 NOTE: The streamlit container can take a few minutes to start up.